Battles of Khalkhin Gol

-The Battles of Khalkhin Gol (Бои на Халхин-Голе; Халхын голын байлдаан) were the decisive engagements of the undeclared Soviet–Japanese border conflicts involving the Soviet Union, Mongolia, Japan and Manchukuo in 1939.
-The conflict was named after the river Khalkhin Gol, which passes through the battlefield.
-In Japan, the decisive battle of the conflict is known as the Nomonhan Incident (ノモンハン事件, Nomonhan jiken) after Nomonhan Burd Obo, an obo, a cairn set as a border marker in the Yongzheng period of the Qing dynasty.
-The battles resulted in the defeat of the Japanese Sixth Army.
+The Battles of Khalkhin Gol (Бои на Халхин-Голе; Халхын голын байлдаан), known in Japan as the Nomonhan Incident (ノモンハン事件, Nomonhan jiken) after Nomonhan Burd Obo, were the decisive engagements of the undeclared Soviet–Japanese border conflicts which involved the Soviet Union, Mongolia, Japan, and Manchukuo in 1939.
+The conflict is named after the river Khalkhin Gol, which passes through the battlefield.
+The Soviet offensive, led by general Georgy Zhukov, utilized airplanes, tanks, and infantry in a simultaneous three-pronged offensive, the first of its kind in modern warfare.
+Similar tactics were later used during Operation Uranus at the Battle of Stalingrad.

+The Soviet–Japanese Neutrality Pact was later signed in April 1941.
+The decisive Soviet victory altered the eventual course of World War II by dissuading the Empire of Japan from any further confrontation with the Soviet Union under its Hokushin-ron (strike north) doctrine.
+During World War II, Japan favored the Nanshin-ron (strike south) strategy, attacking Southeast Asia rather than Siberia, eventually leading to the Japanese attack on Pearl Harbor and American entry into World War II in December 1941.

 Background

+Mongolia as a buffer

 After the Japanese occupation of Manchuria in 1931, Japan turned its military interests to Soviet territories that bordered those areas.
 Meanwhile, the Soviet Union and the People's Republic of Mongolia signed a Mutual Assistance Pact in March 1936, allowing the former to send troops to Mongolia.
 In the same year, Japan signed the Anti-Comintern Pact in response.
 Following Japan's full invasion of China in July 1937, the Soviet Union sent the 57th Special Corps led by Ivan Konev to Mongolia.
 On 13 June, Genrikh Lyushkov, a Soviet NKVD major general who knew Stalin personally, defected to Japan for fear of the Great Purge.
 He took with him a large number of secret documents that allegedly revealed the dire situation of the Soviet army in the Far East.
 The first major Soviet-Japanese border incident, the Battle of Lake Khasan, occurred in 1938 in Primorye.
 Clashes between Japanese and Soviet forces occurred frequently along the border of Manchuria.

 In 1939, Manchuria was a puppet state of Japan known as Manchukuo, and Mongolia was a communist state allied with the Soviet Union, known as the Mongolian People's Republic.
-The Japanese maintained that the border between Manchukuo and Mongolia was the Khalkhin Gol (English "Khalkha River") which flows into Lake Buir.
-In contrast, the Mongolians and their Soviet allies maintained that the border ran some 16 km east of the river, just east of Nomonhan.
+The Japanese maintained that the border between Manchukuo and Mongolia was the Khalkhin Gol (English "Khalkha River"), which flows into Lake Buir.
+In contrast, the Mongolians and their Soviet allies maintained that the border ran 16 km east of the river, just east of Nomonhan.